mo-sangha/book/chapters/recognition-embracing.typ

 Here we begin allowing natural wisdom and compassion to blossom while releasing karmic conditioning, allowing it to liberate in its own place without interference.

+The practitioner is introduced to the four great dzogchen samayas as qualities of mind.